Multi-period investment strategies under Cumulative Prospect Theory: Results

-Similarly, we can obtain the following key Proposition and Theorem for multiple periods.
+As a consequence of this we can obtain the following key Proposition and Theorem for multiple periods.
 They provide an algorithm to compute iteratively backward (starting from the last time period $[T-1,T]$ and then going to $[T-2,T],$ etc) the optimal prospect value and the corresponding optimal portfolio. \begin{pro} Given the initial time $t,$ the optimal CPT value is given recursively by

 where